 That route was not to be since I was a normal, healthy, 50’s teenager growing up in San Francisco, one of the most alluring cities in the world.

 Hot rods, girls, a six-pack – not abs – here and there and various other teen rites of passage conspired to lure me away from the sacred path that the church elders had laid out for me.

 I found myself leaning much more toward the profane than the sacred.

 The luster of making Heaven via the nine first Fridays route and the priesthood faded into the acrid dust of burned rubber from the rear tires of my hot rod on the streets of San Francisco!

 I concluded that I was not meant to minister to man’s spiritual needs.

 But Aha, what I didn’t know at the time was that some 45 years later a more direct method of tending men’s souls would be offered me.
 (More on that later!)

 But there would many detours, dead end streets and lost traction in between that would make me long for the comparatively tame route to heaven that had been laid out for me in that 50’s classroom.

-Instead of the dubious nine first Fridays route and a trip to the seminary, I discovered what brought me closer to God than anything else as a seventeen year old neighborhood domestic terrorist – the intoxicating feeling I got when mashing an accelerator into the floorboard of an old jalopy, the maniacal twisting of a throttle attached to the handlebar of any kind of motorcycle and, much later the sheer sensual pleasure of three or four thrust levers (depending on the aircraft) in my hand with the power to launch a two hundred and fifteen ton jet airplane skyward with a mere 18 inch forward movement of those levers!
+Instead of the dubious nine first Fridays route and a trip to the seminary, I discovered what brought me closer to God than anything else as a seventeen year old neighborhood domestic terrorist – the intoxicating feeling I got when mashing an accelerator into the floorboard of an old jalopy, the feverish twisting of a throttle attached to the handlebar of any kind of motorcycle and, much later the sheer sensual pleasure of four thrust levers in my hand with the power to launch a two hundred and fifteen ton jet airplane skyward with a mere 18 inch forward movement of those levers!

-The pursuit of this kind of drug would bring me closer to the only God that I knew was worthy of my worship at the time – the God of Speed…
+This pursuit would bring me closer to the only God that I knew was worthy of my worship at the time – the God of Speed…